Here are common questions about ArcGIS Business Analyst Web App.

 The number of Other employed is calculated as the sum of the following variables: Occupation: Protective Service (Esri), Occupation: Food Preparation/Serving Related (Esri), Occupation: Building/Grounds Cleaning/Maintenance (Esri), Occupation: Personal Care/Service (Esri).

-You can add additional service credits to your subscription at any time.
+You can add additional credits to your subscription at any time.
 Additional credits can be purchased from the Esri Store in blocks of 1,000 for $100 ($0.10 per credit).

 To see the status of your subscription, verify that you are signed and that you are an administrator of your organization.